govind-06x/FileManagementSystem/README.md

 ---

-## Usage Example
 Choose:
 1. Create a File      2.
 Delete a File
 3. Search a File      4.
 Modify File
 5. Print data        6.
 Exit

 Your Choice: 1
 Enter Path (without file): D:\Files
 Enter file name with extension: example.txt
 File Created Successfully!
 Do you want to add text (y/n): y
 Enter new data: Hello, this is a sample text.
 Data written to file successfully.

 Choose: